Claude Code Hooks for uv Projects

 How It Works in Practice

-When working on a uv project, the hooks provide multi-layered guidance:
+When working on a uv project, the hooks intervene at two points:

 Before execution, the pre-tool hook prevents traditional commands: